|Program Level||Bachelor's degree; master's preferred|

 Another degree option for prospective industrial designers is a Master of Business Administration (MBA), which often can be earned online.
 Through an MBA program, students acquire the business knowledge needed to implement their products into a company's business plan.
 They also develop leadership and communication skills.

 Industrial designers can be involved in the creation of nearly any manufactured product, including appliances, cars, computers, cell phones, furniture and toys.
-As of 2015, those who provided manufacturing services made up the largest single segment of the workers.
-The next largest group worked in specialized design services.
+As of 2018, those who worked in specialized design services made up the largest single segment of the workers.
+The next largest group worked in architectural, engineering and related services.

-The BLS does not provide salary information by degree, but in May 2015, it reported a median salary of commercial and industrial designers of $67,130.
-The top 10% earned upwards of $104,730.
-The highest wages were drawn by those who worked in the area of mining support activities, according to the BLS.
-They made an annual average salary of $95,270.
+The BLS does not provide salary information by degree, but in May 2018, it reported a median salary of commercial and industrial designers of $66,590.
+The top 10% earned upwards of $108,040.
+The highest wages were drawn by those who worked in footwear manufacturing, according to the BLS.
+They made an annual average salary of $103,570.